-All of the slogans that leave Christians silent or shamed today are, at root, different ways of saying the same thing—that truth and love are incompatible.
+All these slogans that leave Christians silent or shamed today are, at root, different ways of saying the same thing—that truth and love are incompatible.
 For people to tell the truth, especially when it comes to issues of sexuality and gender, is to be unloving and intolerant.
-And, to love someone is to affirm their choices.
+And, to love someone is to affirm all their choices.

-There’s a uniquely “Christian” version of these slogans, too.
-Taking a moral stand, we are told, especially on questions so culturally controversial, is to distract from the Gospel.
+There is a uniquely “Christian” version of these slogans too.
+We are told that taking a moral stand, especially on questions so culturally controversial, is to distract from the Gospel.
 Instead, the Church must become more welcoming and avoid anything that makes people feel excluded from the Church.
 After all, we are told, isn’t the Gospel really about inclusivity?

 Today, of all the days of Holy Week, directly confronts this mentality.
 Maundy Thursday is set aside on the Church calendar to remember the Last Supper.
 The word maundy comes from the Latin word for “mandate” or “command.”
 At this first celebration of Communion, Jesus gave His disciples “a new command,” that they should love and serve each other.
 To demonstrate what He meant, He picked up a basin of water and a towel and washed their feet.